Search functions in GoogleSQL

 • tokens: A TOKENLIST value that is a list of full-text tokens.

 • enhance_query: A named argument with a BOOL value.
 The value determines whether to enhance the search query.
-For example, if enhance_query is performed on the search query containing a term classic, that query can expand to include similar terms such as classical or classics.
-The search query will not be enhanced if enhance_query call takes longer than the timeout.
+For example, if enhance_query is enabled, a search query containing the term classic can expand to include similar terms such as classical.
+The search query isn't enhanced if the enhance_query call takes longer than the timeout.

-• If TRUE, the search query will be enhanced to improve search quality.
+• If TRUE, the search query is enhanced to improve search quality.

-• If FALSE (default), the search query will not be not enhanced.
+• If FALSE (default), the search query isn't enhanced.

 Details

-• Returns TRUE if a TOKENLIST tokens is a match for raw_search_query.
+• Returns TRUE if a TOKENLIST tokens is a match for search_query.

 • This function must reference a full-text TOKENLIST column in a table that is also indexed in a search index.
 To add a full-text TOKENLIST column to a table and to a search index, see the examples for this function.

-• This function returns NULL when tokens or raw_search_query is NULL.
+• This function returns NULL when tokens or search_query is NULL.

 • This function can only be used in the WHERE clause of a SQL query.